databrickslabs/dbldatagen/docs/source/APIDOCS.md

 to analyze data, to write it to an external database or stream, or used in the same manner as a regular PySpark dataframe.

-To consume it from Scala, R, SQL or other languages, create a view over the resulting test dataframe and you can use it from any Databricks Spark runtime compatible language.
-By use of the appropriate parameters, you can instruct the data generator to automatically register a view as part of generating the test data.
+To consume it from Scala, R, SQL or other languages, create a view over the resulting generated dataframe and you can use it from any Databricks Spark runtime compatible language.
+By use of the appropriate parameters, you can instruct the data generator to automatically register a view as part of generating the synthetic data.

-### Generating the test data
+### Generating the synthetic data
-The data generation process is controlled by a data generation spec which can build a schema implicitly, or a schema can be added from an existing table or Spark SQL schema object.
+The data generation process is controlled by a data generation spec, defined in code which can build a schema implicitly, or a schema can be added from an existing table or Spark SQL schema object.

 Each column to be generated derives its generated data from a set of one or more seed values.
 By default, this is the `id` field of the base data frame (generated with `spark.range` for batch data frames, or using a `Rate` source for streaming data frames).

-Each column  can be specified as based on the `id` field or other columns in the test data generation spec.
+Each column  can be specified as based on the `id` field or other columns in the synthetic data generation spec.
 Columns may be based on the value of on or more base fields, or on a `hash` of the base values.

 Column base values may also be generated at random.